How to Clean Vinyl Siding

 How to Make the Best Homemade Vinyl Cleaner

-Vinyl siding usually cleans up easily with nothing more than a homemade vinyl siding cleaner of soap and water, and a yearly scrubbing will keep it looking new.
+Vinyl siding usually cleans up easily with nothing more than a homemade cleaner of soap and water, and a yearly scrubbing will keep it looking new.
 For basic vinyl siding wash cleaning, use general-purpose vinyl siding cleaning solution mixed with warm water.
 To make your own vinyl cleaner you'll need:

 - A general-purpose cleaner like Dawn Dish Soap or Soft Scrub